al3x5577/EmbeddedSystems/README.md

 where X is between 1 and 8.

+### Timer
+Timer0 triggeres an TIMER0_COMPA_vect interrupt every 1 ms. ISR increments an uint16.
+This int is returned by Timer_getTick().

 ### Playground
 Playground.h provides a playground() function.
 This function has to be called in a loop.